Anxiety

 Remember that everyone experiences feelings like this at times.
 It can often be very calming to talk to a friend, relative or counsellor so that these feelings don’t end up getting beyond your control.
 Look after your mind as well as your body by adopting a healthier lifestyle including regular exercise, a healthy eating plan, regular sleeping patterns and learning to reduce your stress levels and relaxing.
 This is different for everybody.
 You may watch TV or read a book, go for a walk, see a movie or have a long bubble bath.
 Others find slow breathing or remedial massage beneficial.

-Therapeutic Axis provides counselling in Sydney and psychotherapy in Sydney for those suffering from or affected by this disorder.
+Therapeutic Axis provides counselling and psychotherapy in Sydney for those suffering from or affected by this disorder, contact us to find a therapist.